About Community Cohesion

 it is fair to say that the Casey Review was criticised for focusing on the stereotypical view of the Muslim communities and not developing a more rounded view.
 This is supported by Ted Cantle’s initial response to the Casey Review is here:

-The UK government has delayed responding to the Casey Review and this is now expected some time in the Autumn.
-Meanwhile the debate about the efficacy of the Prevent programme continues.
+The UK government’s focus on ‘integration’ rather than community cohesion continues but they delayed responding to the Casey Review and this is now expected some time in the Autumn.

 The impact of segregation and division on the hopes and fears of communities has also been subject to new research, including an ‘on the ground’ assessment, by Thomas et al 2017, ‘Hopes and Fears: Community cohesion and the White working class in Sociology.
 This, in many ways makes grim reading, as it points out that the idea of ‘parallel lives’ first developed in 2001 is still a lived reality for communities and that segregation remains a key issue.